 b) Briefly describe what you know about your family's background with special emphasis on what you learned during your interview.
-Compare experiences between different family generations, how your views differ or concur with your family members, and how behavior norms are taught from one generation to the next (this should be 2 to 3 pages).
+Compare experiences between different family generations, how your views differ or concur with your family members, and how behavior norms are taught from one generation to the next Include a graphical timeline of your racial, ethnic, and cultural heritage.
+(This should be 2 to 3 pages).
+(LINK TO TIMELINE WORKSHEET)